Active Tracking of Marine Pollution Sources: An Uncertainty-Aware Categorical Bayesian Framework for Unmanned Surface Vehicles: Introduction

-To overcome this reliance on predefined paths and achieve full autonomy, research has shifted towards active control strategies, often referred to as active information gathering or \gls{ipp} \cite{chen_pareto_2019}.
-Several researchers have proposed to incorporate the \gls{ipp} to substitute the external control in the fields of localisation \cite{fox_active_1998}, \gls{slam} \cite{placed_survey_2023}, and 3D reconstruction \cite{zhu_online_2021}.
-However, little attention has been paid to the active marine pollution source tracking.
-A limited number of existing cases \cite{ojeda_information-driven_2021, rhodes_autonomous_2022} applied \gls{ipp} for gas source localisation, but the scenarios were restricted to indoor applications where their scales were considerably smaller than in the marine environment.
-Although Bayat et al. \cite{bayat_optimal_2016} put forward active source tracking for marine pollution, the simulated validation was over-simplistic, and their investigated method for estimating the source location in Bayat et al. \cite{bayat_optimal_2016} was restricted to particle filters.
-Further study in active source tracking in the marine environment using Bayesian-based estimation and the associated validations based on high-fidelity simulations are necessary.
+To overcome this reliance on predefined paths and achieve full autonomy, research has shifted towards active control strategies, often referred to as active information gathering or \gls{ipp} \autocite{chen_pareto_2019}.
+Several researchers have proposed to incorporate the \gls{ipp} to substitute the external control in the fields of localisation \autocite{fox_active_1998}, \gls{slam} \autocite{placed_survey_2023}, and 3D reconstruction \autocite{zhu_online_2021}.
+Infotaxis \autocite{vergassola_infotaxis_2007} firstly introduced the concept of using information gain to guide source tracking, inspired by the chemotaxis of certain organisms.
+More recent works \autocite{ojeda_information-driven_2021, rhodes_autonomous_2022} further extend the studies of infotaxis to gas source localisation and gas source term estimation.
+With research works focusing on various search strategies, few have investigated the effect of the probabilistic models used in the algorithms.

+On the application aspect, although literature like \textcite{bayat_optimal_2016} put forward active source tracking for marine pollution, compared to the field of indoor gas source localisation, more work is needed to tackle the source tracking for marine pollution.
+The relatively fewer works can be a result of the difficulties in conducting simulated and experimental validations for marine environments.
+Existing high-fidelity underwater robotic simulators \autocite{manhaes_uuv_2016,prats_open_2012} and surface robotic simulators \autocite{bingham_toward_2019} are widely used in perception and manipulation tasks, while many \gls{ipp} algorithms still rely on abstract grid-based simulations due to a lack of a specialised pipeline.

-In the present paper, an uncertainty-aware active pollution source tracking framework using Bayesian estimation is proposed.
-The proposed framework can be fully integrated into a carefully constructed high-fidelity marine pollution simulator, as shown in Fig. \ref{fig:survey_usv}.
+In the present paper, an uncertainty-aware active pollution source tracking framework using categorical Bayesian estimation is proposed.
+We summarise the contributions of this work as follows: \begin{itemize} \item The proposed framework enhances the underlying Bayesian inference by utilising a categorical distribution instead of the \gls{cimb} model.
+Additionally, it introduces the \gls{sci} as a metric to quantify real-time uncertainty and serve as an autonomous termination criterion.

+\item A specialised modular simulation pipeline for marine pollution monitoring using \glspl{usv} is established to validate the algorithm, bridging professional-standard software stacks, namely ROS 2, Gazebo, ArduPilot and OpenFOAM.

+\item Extensive validation in simulated marine environments demonstrated a 95.8\% overall success rate, with the proposed method significantly outperforming Poisson-Bessel Infotaxis and CIMB-based baselines in both accuracy and environmental robustness. \end{itemize}